dutchLuck/ping3/README.md

-not show any RTT time values for operation with -s option smaller than 16 (i.e. ping -s 15 www.apple.com), so maybe apple ping does sometimes use 16 bytes of time - just not when I captured the echo request shown below.
-N.B. the ping3 utility does not rely on the time being sent in echo requests and so does not suffer the no RTT time shown problem for pings with very small datagram size.)
+not show any RTT time values for operation with -s option smaller than 16 (i.e. ping -s 15 www.apple.com), so maybe apple ping does sometimes use 16 bytes of time - just not when I captured the echo request shown below. ( I have lodged feedback with Apple about the man page information for macOS ping in regard to the size of the timestamp size in feedback item FB13453152 ) N.B. the ping3 utility does not rely on the time being sent in echo requests and so does not suffer the no RTT time shown problem for pings with very small datagram size.)